Amirali61/C2-server/README.md

 # Encrypted Remote Control Tool (Python)

 This project consists of a Python-based encrypted remote access tool with basic client-server communication over TCP sockets.
-It uses symmetric encryption (Fernet from the `cryptography` library) to securely transmit data between the client and server.
+It uses AES encryption (from the `pycryptodome` library) to securely transmit data between the client and server.

 > ⚠️ **For Educational & Research Purposes Only**
 >